promise/readme/README.md

 # 👋 I'm Glenn

-a `18.0589`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen
+a `18.059`-year old Node developer cruising through life with a terrible music taste, horrendous posture and probably in front of some sort of computer screen

 ## GitHub Activity

 ```
+📝 Created review (approved) on PR #57 in biaw/phone
+📝 Created review (approved) on PR #46 in biaw/multidomain
+📝 Created review (approved) on PR #45 in biaw/imagehost
 💪 Opened PR #1 in ItsRauf/datetimecord
 ✨ Pushed 2 commits to promise/datetimecord
 🍴 Forked promise/datetimecord from ItsRauf/datetimecord